Make a Plan

 - Pair of heavy gloves to use while wheeling or making your way over glass and debris

 - Extra battery for your motorized wheelchair or scooter

-- Jumper cables or specific recharging device to be connected to an automobile’s cigarette lighter
+- Jumper cables or specific recharging devices to be connected to an automobile’s cigarette lighter

 - Patch kit or can of “seal-in-air product” to repair flat tires